brunorijsman/secure-grpc/README.md

 </pre>

-The second configuration file, `admin/client_leaf.ext` in this example describes the constraints on how the generated certificate may be used:
+The second configuration file, `admin/client_leaf.ext` in this example describes the constraints on how the generated certificate may be used.
+The client, being a leaf, is not a certificate authority and may only use its key for digital signatures and encrypting keys.

-File admin/client_leaf.ext:
+File `admin/client_leaf.ext`:
 <pre>
 [default]
 basicConstraints = critical, CA:false